open-contracting-extensions/public-private-partnerships/README.md

 For full documentation of OCDS for PPPs see http://standard.open-contracting.org/profiles/ppp/

-This extension should always be declared by referring to the deployed version at http://standard.open-contracting.org/profiles/ppp/latest/en/extension.json
+This extension should always be declared by referring to the deployed version, e.g. http://standard.open-contracting.org/profiles/ppp/schema/1__0__0__beta/extension.json